 Our electric rate consists of two charges on your monthly bill: Wholesale Power Cost and Cherokee County Electric serivce charge, which includes a monthly minimum fee.
-In addition, members you who live cities that use electricity provided by Cherokee County EC may be charged a franchise fee by the City.
+In addition, members you who live inside the city limits that use electricity provided by Cherokee County EC may be charged a franchise fee by the City.

 Your electric bill covers the various costs of supplying safe, reliable electricity to your home.
 So it's important to understand the information on your bill, such as usage and charges, meter readings, dates and other account details.